Homework 3

 Commit then Re-clone your Repository

-Be sure to add, commit, and push your code in your hw3 directory to your hw-username repository.
+Be sure to add, commit, and push your code in your hw3 directory to your assignment repository.
 Now double-check what you’ve committed, by following the directions below (failure to do so may result in point deductions):